lenschcode/gma3-midi-executors/README.md

 Once the plugin is running pressing it again will open up a menu with the option to stop the plugin.

-## Assigning Midi Remotes
+## Assigning Midi Remotes to Executors
+Create the Midi Remotes with your input settings: Channel, Note and Type.
+These configurations will not be changed by the plugin.

-To assign Midi Remotes to Executors you simply have to change their name to the desired Executor in this format: `<Prefix> Executor <ExecId> <Key/Fader>`, where `<Prefix>` can be any given prefix text you want and `<ExecId>` any Executor number and `<Key/Fader>` needs to be set to either "Key" or "Fader", depending on whether you want the Midi Remote to have the Key or Fader action of the Executor.
+In order to assign Midi Remotes to Executors you simply have to change their name to the desired Executor in this format: `<Prefix> Executor <ExecId> <Key/Fader>`, where `<Prefix>` can be any given prefix text, `<ExecId>` any Executor number and `<Key/Fader>` needs to be set to either "Key" or "Fader", depending on whether you want the Midi Remote to have the Key or Fader action of the Executor.
-### Examples:
+##### Examples:
 `APC40 Fader 1 Executor 201 Fader`
 `Launchpad Mini Button 1 Executor 101 Key`

 ## Notes
 - All Midi remotes are currently assigned to the active page
+- All other options for the Midi Remotes won't be changed by the plugin
+- Locking the Midi Remotes will prevent the plugin from changing it's assignment